BabylonJS/Documentation/content/resources/Manual/ShaderIntro.md

 video-content:
 ---

-## Introduction to Shaders in BabylonJS
+## Introduction to Shaders inBabylon.js

 A shader is a program processed by the Graphical Processing Unit (GPU) to produce a screen image by manipulating data to produce individual pixels.
 The GPU is optimised, through parallel processing, to deal with these thousand of operations